 PPI Contraindications.
-Important information of what NOT to do when giving any PPI medication to your infant with acid reflux.
+Important information of what NOT to do when giving any PPI medication to your baby that is suffering from GERD.

 Proton pump inhibitors are very safe and there is evidence that shows that there are little to no side affects.
+As shown by multiple medical publications listed here.
 But like any medication, they are only safe and/or effective if you use them properly.

-We want your baby to get relief from infant acid reflux and keep them healthy and happy so please read the below information to make sure these medications are being used properly.
+Part of that plan includes when PPIs are appropriate and when using them, what is best to maximize results and what to avoid which can prohibit the medication from working at it's best.
+We want your baby to get the best results from any infant GERD treatment.
+Keeping them healthy and happy is our #1 goal so please read the below information to make sure these medications are being used properly.

-There are certain foods that you should try to avoid, at least for the first two hours of initial daily dosing.
+Some foods are best avoided for you and baby, at least for the first two hours of initial daily dosing.

 We realize that you are aware of most of the food items that inflame your baby's acid reflux and we are well aware that you would not give your child any food products that they are allergic to.